 What should my RV insurance cover?

 Not all insurance policies are created equal and this goes double for insuring your RV.
-Common conception is that you’re adequately protected through your car and home insurance but in many cases this isn’t true.
-RV insurance can provide much more comprehensive coverage in a wider variety of situations not only for your RV but to its contents and any add-ons like decks and sheds.
+It is a common misconception is that you’re adequately protected through your car and home insurance but in many cases, this isn’t true.
+RV insurance can provide much more comprehensive coverage in a wider variety of situations as well as be more affordable.

 While price is certainly a consideration when choosing your policy the extent of coverage you have is just as important.
 So what are the factors that weigh into your policy’s price and choosing the right policy for your needs?